imann24/plan-together/README.md

 - [ ] Improve the social media metadata (OpenGraph) logic on share pages
     - [ ] DRY up code between page render and metadata gen
     - [ ] Strip markdown links out of messages
+- [ ] Add a fuzzy string match check to see if Google Maps result is correct
+- [x] Create about page